 One of the keys to treatment and prevention of nummular dermatitis involves keeping the skin moisturized.
 Lotions, creams, and bath oils may help prevent an outbreak.
 If the condition flares up, a common treatment involves the application of topical corticosteroids.
 Oral antihistamines may help lessen itching.
 More severe cases sometimes respond to ultraviolet light treatment.

-Interested in Nummular Dermatitis?
+Interested in Nummular Dermatitis Treatment?
 Book a consultation with a skin specialist today.

 *Treatment options may vary at each location.

 Please confirm your desired treatment is offered at your preferred location when scheduling.